pwnedSysadmin/PROXMOX_Homelab-Azure-Cloud/README.md

 OPNsense acts as the **inter-VLAN router/firewall**: it is the only VM with interfaces on all network segments.
 Traffic between VLANs can only flow if OPNsense rules explicitly allow it, which ensures:

-- Kali (VLAN 30) cannot directly attack the Active Directory (VLAN 20)
+- Kali (VLAN 30) cannot directly attack the Active Directory (VLAN 20) unless the pentesting rule is explicitly enabled
-- The Web Server (VLAN 10) is exposed to the internet but isolated from internal networks
+- The Web Server (VLAN 10) is exposed but isolated from internal networks
 - All internet-bound traffic passes through and is filtered by OPNsense

 ---